 Dealing with Deer

 Do deer drive you insane?
-It seems like they are a huge problem in so many areas of the country and I get a lot of questions about how to keep them out of the garden.
+It seems like they are a huge problem in so many areas of the country.
+As a result, I get a lot of questions about how to keep them out of the garden.
 While visiting a friend late last summer, I saw how she is dealing with deer — easily and successfully.
 And you need to know about it!

 My friend is Beth Mort and she owns Snapdragon Flower Farm.
-Beth sells her beautiful bouquets at local farmers’ markets and also has a “Bouquet CSA” where folks can subscribe to receive her bouquets at regular intervals throughout the season.
+Beth sells her beautiful bouquets at local farmers’ markets.
+She also has a “Bouquet CSA” where folks can subscribe to receive her bouquets at regular intervals.

 Beth lives in south Spokane County, in a very rural and open area that has plenty of deer.
 She obviously needed to come up with way to keep them from eating her flowers.
 Fortunately, she had visited CasaCano Farms and found that solution.
 She credits her friend (and CasaCano employee) Ben Alexander with helping her set it up.

-As you can see by my photos (remember that you can always click on a photo to view a much larger image), there are two sets of fences but they are low and pretty simple so it doesn’t make her garden look like a stockade.
+As you can see by my photos, there are two sets of fences.
+Notice how they’re low and pretty simple so it doesn’t make her garden look like a stockade.
 Both fences are electrified but can be turned off when needed.

 The two fences are spaced 30″ apart.
 The outer fence has electrified polytape (a ribbon-like material that contains metal to conduct electricity) set at a height of 20″ and the inner fence is electrified with two wires at heights of 16″ and 36″.
 You can see a diagram of this on the DeerBuilder website.
 You will definitely want to visit this link because it shows materials, costs and step-by-step instructions.